Superrehtard/old_diaspora_wiki/FAQ-for-Users.md

 ***I just joined a pod, how can I find people to share with?***
 Invite your friends.
 Follow hashtags to discover others who share your interests.
 Meet new contacts on this [Diaspora Forum thread](http://www.diasporaforum.org/forum/showthread.php?233-Just-joined-a-Diaspora-pod-Looking-for-people-to-share-with).

-***How do I move an account from one Pod to another?***
+***How do I move my seed (account) from one pod to another?***
-In the future you will be able to export your profile from a pod and import it on another, but now it is not yet possible.
-You can just open a new account and ask your old contacts to search it and add you again.
+In the future you will be able to export your seed from a pod and import it on another, but this is not currently possible.
+You could always open a new account and ask your contacts to search for it and add you again.

+***Can I download a copy of all of my data contained in my seed (account)?***
+Yes.
+At the bottom of your settings page there are two buttons for downloading your data.

+***How do I delete my seed (account)?***
+Go to the bottom of your settings page and click the close account button.

 ###PUBLIC POSTS